Arabic literature: Outside views of Arabic literature

+In al-Andalus, Arabic literary culture had a massive impact on Jewish literary culture in the tenth to thirteenth centuries; this included the assimilation of features, genres, and stylistic devices of Arabic poetry as well as—influenced by the classicizing Quranic language of classical Arabic poetry—the decision to write poetry in Hebrew and in a register rooted in Biblical Hebrew.

 Literature in Arabic has been influential outside the Islamic world.
-One of the first important translations of Arabic literature was Robert of Ketton's translation of the Qur'an in the twelfth century, but it would not be until the early eighteenth century that much of the diverse Arabic literature would be recognised.
-This was largely due to arabists, like Forster Fitzgerald Arbuthnot and his books such as Arabic Authors: A Manual of Arabian History and Literature.
+One of the first important translations of Arabic literature was Robert of Ketton's translation of the Qur'an in the twelfth century, but it would not be until the early eighteenth century that much of the diverse Arabic literature would be recognised in the West.
+This was mostly due to Arabists, like Forster Fitzgerald Arbuthnot and his books such as Arabic Authors: A Manual of Arabian History and Literature.
+The 1996 Panizzi Lectures were on the "Introduction of Arabic Learning into England."

 Antoine Galland's French translation of the Thousand and One Nights was the first major work in Arabic which found great success outside the Muslim world.
 Other significant translators were Friedrich Rückert and Richard Burton, along with others working at Fort William, India.
 Since at least the 19th century, Arabic and many works in other Western Asian languages fuelled a fascination in Orientalist thinking and artistic production in the West.
 Works of dubious 'foreign' morals were particularly popular, but even these were censored for content, such as homosexual references, which were not permitted in Victorian society.
-Most of the works chosen for translation helped confirm the stereotypes of the audiences.
+Most of the works chosen for translation helped reinforced the stereotypes of the audiences.
 Compared to the variety and scope of literature written in Arabic, relatively few historical or modern Arabic works have been translated into other languages.

 Since the mid-20th century, there has been an increase of translations of Arabic books into other languages, and Arabic authors began to receive a certain amount of acclaim.
 Egyptian writer Naguib Mahfouz had most of his works translated after he won the 1988 Nobel Prize for Literature.
 Other writers, including Abdul Rahman Munif and Tayeb Salih have found critical acclaim by Western scholars, and both Alaa Al Aswany's The Yacoubian Building and Rajaa al-Sanea's Girls of Riyadh attracted significant Western media attention in the first decade of the 21st century.